shmorri/docs-casa-prod/3.1.4/source/developer/ui-pages.md

 - **maincontent**: Consists of all markup to be rendered in the main content area of your page (under the header and alongside the left menu)

 - **extra**: Markup to be added before the `body` HTML tag closes.
-This is useful to load javascript files or code once most of the page markup is ready.
+This is useful to load javascript files or code once most of page markup is ready.

 All three fragments are optional, you can skip any or even all of them in your pages.